 Unlike many other realtime platforms, Ably's architectural design ensures we can deliver a high quality of service and continuity for clients across not only changing network conditions for clients, but also changing conditions within our datacenters (such as scaling events, network disruption or hardware failures).

-In order to achieve our goal of 100% uptime, guaranteed message delivery (high QoS), and reliable message ordering, our system design can be considered "stateful" in that every channel in the system is maintained by at least two nodes in the system at any point in time, and in most cases many more nodes when clients connect through multiple datacenters (Ably ensures that a channel is maintained in each datacenter a client attached to that channel is active for performance reasons and to avoid single point of failure design issues).
+In order to achieve our goal of 100% uptime, guaranteed message delivery (high QoS), and reliable message ordering, our system design can be considered "stateful" in that every channel in the system is maintained by at least two nodes in the system at any point in time, and in most cases many more nodes when clients connect through multiple datacenters.
+(Ably ensures that a channel is active in each regional datacenter that has attached clients, for performance reasons and to avoid single point of failure design issues.)
 This active management of each channel by a node in our system allows us to, amongst other things, maintain serial numbering in a datacenter for all published messages on a channel and store messages in RAM for a period of time.
 This in turn allows us to: